org-e-man-documentation

 Org mode provides the ability to export files marked with the Groff Man Pages (-man) set.
 With additional processing it can turn these files into PDF files that can be used for general distribution.

-editing and facilities are available to facilitate the creation of these
+structured editing and facilities are available to facilitate the

 There is only one type of document available to create man pages, therefore there are no classes.
 However the following customizations are available: